alejandrobll/py-sphviewer/content/tutorial_smooth_camera.md

    <img src="../assets/img/tutorial_smooth_2.gif" alt="Tutorial Smooth Camera">
 </p>

 Hopefully, these two examples gave you a quick overview of the power of ```camera_tools```.
 There are infinite ways of combining the parameters of the camera to obtain impressive videos.
-The following video was generated using this ```camera_tools```:
+The following video was generated using ```camera_tools```:

 <p align="center">
    <a href="https://www.youtube.com/watch?annotation_id=annotation_692472089&feature=iv&src_vid=vqGYURAgYUY&v=4ZIgVbNlDU4" target="_blank"><img src="../assets/img/video_stars.png" alt="First image with QuickView"> </a>